Learning in Stackelberg Games with Non-myopic Agents: : A Near-Optimal Robust Search Algorithm for SSGs

-\begin{remark} The minimization stage of \Clinch{} is connected to cutting-plane methods from optimization.
-Indeed, feedback $y \in \BestResp^\eps(x)$ for a query $x$ implies $x^\star_y \geq x_y - C\eps$, so the cut $\{ z \in \R^n : z_y = x_y \}$ nearly separates $x$ from $x^\star$.
-Treating the agent as a noisy separation oracle, \Clinch{} mirrors the query selection of center-of-gravity methods \cite{levin1965,newman1965}.
-Unlike this classic setting, we lack an evaluation oracle for the objective $v(x,\brr(x))$ and must implement more modern adjustments.
-Specifically, \Clinch{} relates to the \textsc{ProjectedVolume} algorithm for multidimensional binary search \cite{lobel2018search}, with coordinate locking at Step~\ref{step:clinch-coordinate-locking} serving as an analog of their cylindrification procedure and preventing a quadratic dependence on $n$.
-While \citet{KrishnamurthyLP21} give a robust variant of \textsc{ProjectedVolume} that handles an unknown bounded number of adversarial corruptions, this notion of data contamination is orthogonal to that of our work. \end{remark}
+\begin{remark} The minimization stage of \Clinch{} is connected to classic cutting-plane methods.
+Indeed, feedback $y \in \BestResp^\eps(\bv{x})$ for a query $\bv{x}$ implies $x^\star_y \geq x_y - C\eps$, so the cut $\{ \bv{z} \in \R^n : z_y = x_y \}$ nearly separates $\bv{x}$ from $\bv{x}^\star$.
+Treating the agent as a noisy separation oracle, \Clinch{} mirrors the query selection of center-of-gravity methods \citep{levin1965,newman1965}.
+Unlike this setting, we lack an evaluation oracle for the objective $v(\bv{x},\brr(\bv{x}))$ and apply modern adjustments.
+Specifically, \Clinch{} adapts the multidimensional binary search \textsc{ProjectedVolume} algorithm of \cite{lobel2018search} to our noisy axis-aligned setting, with coordinate locking at Step~\ref{step:clinch-coordinate-locking} serving as an analogue of their cylindrification procedure and preventing a quadratic dependence on $n$. \end{remark}